-The arenas are where your units fight your opponents' units.
-They are the Space arena, the Ground arena, and the Character arena.
+Your units fight your opponents' units in three arenas: the Space arena, the Ground arena, and the Character arena.
 A unit can attack only an opponent's unit that's in the same arena.
 There's no limit to the number of units that can be in an arena.